jwnichls/exercise/Readme.md

 Add the app:disable_post task to run however frequently you want.
 This is hard coded to remove posts > 3 days old.

-You can test any rake command with rake app:<command>
+You can test any rake command with rake app:&lt;command&gt;

 Set Up A Campaign
 ===